 Exclusive arrangements have been made with Nelnet to offer a monthly payment plan option.
 The monthly payment program is not a loan and bears no interest.
-An enrollment fee of \$40 per semester enables the payer to make 5 equal payments to cover projected semester costs.
-The first payment for the Fall semester is due July 5, but the program may be entered into later by including all previously due payments with the enrollment fee.
-The first payment for the Spring semester is due December 5.
+An enrollment fee of \$40 per semester enables the payer to make 4 or 5 equal payments to cover projected semester costs.
+The first payment for the Fall semester is due July 10 (if electing 5 payments) or August 10 (if electing 4 payments), but the program may be entered into later by including all previously due payments with the enrollment fee.
+The first payment for the Spring semester is due December 10 (if electing 5 payments) or January 10 (if electing 4 payments).
 Life insurance which covers the unpaid contract amount is included with this enrollment fee.

 The payment plan budget is determined by subtracting all financial aid (including scholarships, grants, campus work, if applied to account balance, and loans) from the total of tuition, fees, and room and board.
 Books, commuter meal plans and other personal expenses may not be budgeted and must be paid for at the time they are incurred.
-Students may call Nelnet toll free at 1-800-722-4867 or contact via the web at www.umhb.afford.com to assist in calculating monthly payment requirement.
+Students may call Nelnet toll free at 1-800-7609-5086 or contact via the web at https://mycollegpaymentplan.com/umhb to assist in calculating monthly payment requirement.
 If a student is dropped from the monthly payment plan due to nonpayment, the balance owed on the student's account will become due immediately.